maheshj01/alphabet_scroll_view/README.md

 ### Contributing

-You are welcome to contribute to this package,contribution doesnt necessarily mean sending a pull request it could be
+You are welcome to contribute to this package, contribution doesnt necessarily mean sending a pull request it could be

 - pointing out bugs/issues
 - requesting a new feature